 Jharai Mychelle Lopes

 Ms. Mychelle comes from a large family.
 She moved to Wake Forest in June of 2007 from Rhode Island.
-She has been working with children for 8 years, starting out babysitting and being a nanny.
+She has been working with children for over 10 years, starting out babysitting and being a nanny.
 She took Early Childhood classes in high school and is attending Wake Tech to further her education in Early Childhood.
 “Children have always captured my heart and seeing them learn and grow makes me love what I do!”
 I live in Rolesville with my spunky two years old daughter, Gia and our two fish.
 In our spare time, we travel, attend dance, do crafts, cooking, and spending time with daddy and the family.
 Having Gia at an early age has grown my appreciation for Early Childhood teachers.
 I love working with children of all ages and I am very excited to be welcomed into the Discovery Point family.